GUIDE TO SAFE HIKING

 • Picking plants or taking stones, eggs, or chicks is prohibited.

-• Do not leave rubbish behind.
+• Please do not leave any rubbish behind.

 CLOTHING AND EQUIPMENT